SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 Most of what I describe in this series can be found elsewhere on the web but never combined in a practical comprehensive way like this.
 Also most of the open source software packages prescribed in this series have been around for a very long time and have a great track record.
 Finally, many thanks to Cloudflare for the basic image design above.

 This series will require some basic technical know-how from your part, but actually it is not that hard.
 Since I am actually invested in the Microsoft Cloud ecosystem I tend to use mostly Microsoft services, but going 'Open Source' a bit on this one is an eye-opener.
-Especially since Microsoft and Linux are not mutually exclusive anymore, hosting the proposed Linux (Debian) systems in Azure is certainly a possibility, so is using Windows Subsystem for Linux (WSL2) and most importantly the Linux distro I will be using makes it **so easy to start with**.
+Especially since Microsoft and Linux are not mutually exclusive anymore, hosting the proposed Linux (Debian) systems in Azure is certainly a possibility (if you [mind the pitfalls][8]), so is using Windows Subsystem for Linux (WSL2) and most importantly the Linux distro I will be using makes it **so easy to start with**.
 You might want to read up on:

 * The '[Internet Model](https://www.inetdaemon.com/tutorials/basic_concepts/network_models/osi_model/osi_model_vs_internet_model.shtml)'.
   * How do those data packets flow?